merenlab/merenlab.org/_includes/_mentorship_data.md

 ![]({{images}}/mentee_mentor_minority-1.png)<!-- -->

 The bars below show the matching of the minority status between mentees and mentors.
-While 40.0% of the mentees who work with mentors that belong to a minority group also identify as minority, mentees who identify as minority make up only 23.8% of the mentees who work with mentors who do not belong to a minority group.
+Among mentors who belong to a minority group, 40.0% of their mentees also identify as a minority.
+However, among mentors who do not belong to a minority group, only 23.8% of their mentees identify as a minority.

 ![]({{images}}/mentor_mentee_minoritry-1.png)<!-- -->